Organizational matters: Preperation and first steps in Germany

 - Do I need a visa for Germany, what type of visa?

-In principle, anyone who is a citizen from a non-EU county is obliged to obtain a visa for Germany.
+In principle, anyone who is a citizen from a non-EU country is obliged to obtain a visa for Germany.
 Here is a list of the countries whose nationals will require a visa.

 As soon as you have received your letter of acceptance from the HNU, you should start the application process for your visa.
 This process can take a number of weeks.